3 BEST Hiroshima Tours from Osaka

 Osaka is a huge city, so you can find the perfect place to stay whether you want to be right in the action or in a quieter neighborhood.
 To help narrow down your options, I’ve found three excellent hotels for those looking for a luxury, mid-range, or budget stay.

-Luxury – $$$
+The Westin Osaka – $$$

 The Westin Osaka is a fantastic option for luxury travelers.
 The rooms are large, offer city views, and are upscale and modern.
-There is even an indoor pool, four restaurants, and an acupuncture salon onsite.
+There is even an indoor pool, four restaurants, and an acupuncture salon on-site.
 The hotel is located near the Umeda Sky Building, so it’s in a great location!

-Prices start around $220 USD per night and can be booked in advance online.
+Prices start around ¥33,000 ($220 USD) per night and can be booked in advance online.

 Hotel Resol Trinity Osaka is located in the heart of Osaka, within walking distance to the most popular shrines, restaurants, and things to do.
 The decor is cozy and comfortable, but still upscale and quite a lavish stay at a moderate price point!
-They offer twin, double, or queen rooms and the staff is friendly and attentive.
+They offer twin, double, or queen rooms, and the staff is friendly and attentive.

-Rooms range from about $130 to $250 USD depending on the time of year and room.
+Rooms range from about ¥19,500 to ¥37,500 ($130–$250 USD), depending on the time of year and room.
 Check availability and book this stay here.

-If you’re looking for a budget-friendly accomodation, the Hotel Vine Osaka Kitahama is a clean and comfortable choice!
+If you’re looking for a budget-friendly accommodation, the Hotel Vine Osaka Kitahama is a clean and comfortable choice!
 Located near the train line and some beautiful temples, you can easily explore Osaka from this stay.
 They have a range of rooms available, from twins all the way up to family rooms.

-Prices start around $50 USD and can be booked on Booking.com.
+Prices start around ¥7,500 ($50 USD) and can be booked on Booking.com.

 For more options, check out all of the hotels in Osaka here!